AR8Stefan/Intern-Project/README.md

 #### Known Bugs

 - Star rating won't load.
-- Tags not styled correctly
+- Tags not styled correctly.
 - New challenge tag field not correctly styled.
+- Students cannot view a challenge.
+- Teacher cannot log out.

 ** If there are any more bugs or issues please contact me. **